African Things To Do

 Agadez

-A historic Saharan city known for its architecture and desert-crossroads identity.
+A historic Saharan city with strong desert identity—known for architecture and its “crossroads of the Sahara” reputation.

 HeritageSaharaCulture